-List a few of the amino acids of your enzyme known to interact with the substrate or to participate directly in the catalysis.
-Refer to them using the residue numbers from the PDB file "step3_pbc-setup.pdb" from Tutorial #4.
+- ◆ List a few of the residues of your enzyme known to interact with the substrate or to participate directly in the catalysis.
+Refer to them using the residue numbers from the PDB file "step3_pbc-setup.pdb" from Tutorial #4. - ◆ Find an entry in the PDB that contains the ligand you will be using for the docking study (see below) in complex with a protein similar to yours.
+(You can simply search the PDB website for the three-letter code of the ligand.)
+Identify which residues of this structure correspond to the active-site residues of your enzyme you have just listed.